 At Blue Seed, we believe it’s about the strategic elements, the mindset, behaviour, culture and systems that drive awareness: that means creating a narrative that works, getting the right leaders – who can drive and inspire their teams – on board then measuring every change components and working on any areas lagging.
 More than anything, it’s about the strong and active partnership between the internal change practice and the business leaders.
 One can’t succeed without the other, and leaders must shoulder the responsibility of leading change within their own business.

-Leaders of the future will act as both orchestrators and enablers of change, and deliver value by unleashing the potential in individuals and teams.
-They’ll need a wealth of cognitive flexibility, emotional intelligence , healthy doses of courage with honed communication skills to chart the course effectively– all part of what we call Change Intelligence (CQ).
+Leaders of the future will act as both orchestrators and enablers of change and deliver value by unleashing the potential in individuals and teams.
+They’ll need a wealth of cognitive flexibility, emotional intelligence and healthy doses of courage, with honed communication skills, to chart the course effectively – all part of what we call Change Intelligence (CQ).
 Here’s a 2-min video explainer worth watching.